Teradata/product-help/OneTeradata/en/vector-store-procedure-manage-collection-search-settings-learn-more.md

 You can continue with the defaults or select required values by disabling Use defaults.

-a)      Similarity matches: Select the number (between 1 to 1024) of similarity matches to generate.
+- Similarity matches: Select the number (between 1 to 1024) of similarity matches to generate.

-b)      Similarity threshold: To consider matching tables and views.
+- Similarity threshold: To consider matching tables and views.

 General settings:

 Select Euclidean, or Cosine, or Dotproduct.

-·        Euclidean: Computes the similarity using euclidean distance between the vectors.
+- Euclidean: Computes the similarity using euclidean distance between the vectors.

-·        Cosine: Computes the cosine similarity (normalized dot product) between two vectors.
+- Cosine: Computes the cosine similarity (normalized dot product) between two vectors.

-Dot Product: Computes the similarity between vectors using dot product.
+- Dot Product: Computes the similarity between vectors using dot product.